Mamba413/Mamba413.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am an assistant professor of School of Mathematics at [University of Birmingham](https://www.birmingham.ac.uk/about/college-of-engineering-and-physical-sciences/mathematics).
+I am an Assistant Professor of School of Mathematics at [University of Birmingham](https://www.birmingham.ac.uk/staff/profiles/maths/zhu-jin.aspx).
 My research focuses on large language models, reinforcement learning and high-dimensional statistics, particularly on developing computationally efficient methods with statistical guarantees.

 Previously,